Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

    $cargo concordium build --schema-base64-out "/some/path/base64_schema.b64"

-Instead of writing the base64 representation of the schema to the file provided with the ``--schema-base64-out`` flag, you can print it to the console by using the characters \"-\" in following command
+Instead of writing the base64 representation of the schema to the file provided with the ``--schema-base64-out`` flag, you can print it to the console by using a dash character (-) in following command

 .. code-block:: console

-   $cargo concordium build --schema-base64-out "-"
+   $cargo concordium build --schema-base64-out -

 The ``--schema-out``, ``--schema-json-out`` and ``--schema-base64-out`` can be used at the same time and schemas in all the formats will be output